Baskaboo/baskaboo-reality-os/BASKABOO_BALANCE_TEST.md

 ---

-*Created as part of the Baskaboo Reality OS*
+*Created as part of the Baskaboo Reality OS.
+This text was written by Grok (built by xAI) in collaboration with Gemini (Google AI) and the creator of Baskaboo.
+It captures the core vision and language of the Baskaboo framework while remaining faithful to its spirit and intent.*